Skip to main navigation Skip to main content

 • From a corporation: Unlimited

-• From a contributing organization Help : Unlimited
+• From a contributing organization Help : Prohibited from campaign account

-• From a permanent committee (PAC) Help : Unlimited
+• From a permanent committee (PAC) Help : Prohibited

 • Cash contributions Help : $100.00 per contributor per election